 My recommendation?
 If you only have 4 days and want to go to Iceland, absolutely go for it.
 I had a blast and would 100% do it all over again.
 I do plan to go back one day and explore the entire Ring Road loop to see what the eastern coast and northern areas of Iceland have to offer.

-4 Day Itinerary in Iceland
+4 Day Itinerary in Iceland in Summer

 Day 1: Blue Lagoon & Reykjavik Food Tour

-Day 1 of your 4 day itinerary in Iceland all depends on when your flight arrives.
+Day 1 of your 4 day itinerary in Iceland in summer all depends on when your flight arrives.
 Most flights from the US arrive early morning, so I’ll be operating under that assumption.
 If your flight arrives later, you may want to tweak the itinerary to fit your needs.

 First up after you land is a trip to the famous Blue Lagoon.
 The Blue Lagoon is the hot spring that you see in every Instagram post – the bright blue water, mud masks, and swim-up bar make for an excellent first stop.
 Personally, after an overnight flight from the US, a few hours of rest & relaxation were exactly what I needed and I felt so rejuvenated after my morning at the Blue Lagoon.